-I haven’t reviewed books on Kaizen Reading before, but I just finished reading Lexicon by Max Barry.
+I haven’t reviewed books here before, but I just finished reading Lexicon by Max Barry.
 It’s the kind of book that reviewing on Amazon alone isn’t enough.
 I want to tell everyone about it.
-I want to tell people to go and immediately buy this book, and start reading.
+I want to tell people to go and immediately buy this book and start reading.

 Therefore, I have decided to review it here.
 Maybe from now on, whenever I feel particularly inspired about a book, I will include a review.